ruargh/reactnd-project-myreads-starter/README.md

 npm start
 ```
 ### Instructions
 Upon opening the app will display the current books in your library.
-You can categorize a book into **Currently Reading, Want to Read & Read**.
+You can categorize a book into **Currently Reading, Want to Read & Read** bookshelves using the books drop-down.
-Add more books to your library by searching for books by Author or title using the search page and adding them to one of your bookshelves.
+Add more books to your library by searching for books using the search page and adding them to one of your bookshelves.

 Try searching for: `Art` & `iOS`